ietf-wg-dnsop/draft-ietf-dnsop-structured-dns-error/draft-ietf-dnsop-structured-dns-error.md

 * If either of the mandatory JSON names "c" and "j" are missing or have empty values in the EXTRA-TEXT field, the entire JSON is discarded.

+* If the "c" field contains any URI scheme not registered in the
+  {{IANA-Contact}} registry, it MUST be discarded.

 * If a DNS client has enabled opportunistic privacy profile ({{Section 5 of !RFC8310}}) for DoT, the DNS client will either fall back to an